DragonLibrary/BookBlog/_posts/2021-09-30-theres-a-poetry-to-it-fairy-tales-in-verse.md

 And it isn't just the published writers that use fairy tales as basis for their story.

 * That dragon poem, available at https://fioren-nights.tumblr.com/post/128616392320

+But how does this work in the more historical fairy tales? *The Goblin Market* is the most known poem of the genre, with Rossetti's 1862 work continuing to be republished even now.